 I love a Portland paddle for a potter about rather than a journey.
 My children choose it because it generally means a visit to Sandsfoot Café in Sandsfoot Gardens on the Old Castle Road once we’re out of the water.
 On a warm, sunny day, you could sit in the beautiful gardens and imagine yourself anywhere on the Med.

-This is one of the best places to paddle board in Dorset.
+This is one of the best places to paddle board in Dorset, and to go SUPping in England in fact.

 2. Paddleboarding at Chesil Beach